s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 1. The device is powered on.
 1. The GPU starts up and reads the `config.txt` file from the boot partition.
 This file contains some configuration parameters that the GPU uses to further adjust the startup sequence.
-1. `kernel7.img` is loaded into memory and executed.
+1. `kernel8.img` is loaded into memory and executed.

 To be able to run our simple OS, the `config.txt` file should be the following:

 ```
-arm_control=0x200
 kernel_old=1
 disable_commandline_tags=1
 ```
-* `arm_control=0x200` specifies that the processor should be booted in 64-bit mode.
 * `kernel_old=1` specifies that the kernel image should be loaded at address 0.
 * `disable_commandline_tags` instructs the GPU to not pass any command line arguments to the booted image.